 - Interviewing upper management to vet any concerns

-This extensive process can last anywhere from three to four months, depending on the quality and access to your data.
-Average sized businesses can see costs of $10,000 to $12,000 with Fortune 500 companies seeing much higher bills.
+This extensive process can last anywhere from three to four months, depending on the quality of and access to your data.
+Average-sized businesses can see audit costs of $10,000 to $12,000, with Fortune 500 companies seeing higher bills.

 How Do You Prepare for an Audit?

-Keeping track of plan-related documents throughout the year is one of the simplest ways to prepare for an audit.
-In addition to your plan document, be sure to have your most recent Form 5500, W-2s, loan requests, loan repayments, distributions, and other information related to your employees and their 401(k) activity.
+The simplest way to prepare for an audit is to keep track of plan-related documents throughout the year.
+In addition, audit document requirements include the most recent Form 5500 as well as W-2s, loan requests, loan repayments, distributions, and other information related to your employees and their 401(k) activity.

-For smaller companies who are experiencing steady growth, it’s important to monitor how many eligible participants you have in your plan.
+For smaller companies experiencing steady growth, it’s important to monitor the number of eligible participants you have in your plan.
 Planning will prevent any surprises and give you a head start in tracking the necessary documents leading up to your first audit.

-Regardless of the size of your plan, be sure to lean on your 401(k) provider for assistance in gathering the necessary information for your auditor.
-They can also work directly with your auditor to reduce the amount of time you have to be involved in the project.
-It’s important to thoroughly research this service provider beforehand to ensure a seamless audit, according to the Chief Executive Officer of ERISA Consultants, Richard Phillips.
+Regardless of the size of your plan, be sure to consult your 401(k) provider for assistance in gathering the necessary information for your plan auditor.
+They can also work directly with your auditor to reduce the amount of time you’re involved in the project.
+According to the Chief Executive Officer of ERISA Consultants, Richard Phillips, it’s important to thoroughly research your service provider beforehand to ensure a seamless audit.

 “Vet your service provider.
 Make sure you’ve done your due diligence so that you know you have good support from them and know they can provide the documents and records that are needed to make it a smooth audit process,” Phillips states.

 Once your independent 401(k) audit is completed, you'll attach the report to Form 5500.
-All businesses with 401(k) plans must file Form 5500, Annual Return/Report of Employee Benefit Plan.
-This annual report, registered with the Department of Labor (DOL) and the Internal Revenue Service (IRS), provides information on your 401(k) or other benefit plan.
+All businesses with 401(k) plans must file Form 5500 Annual Return/Report of Employee Benefit Plan.
+This annual report, registered with the Department of Labor (DOL) and the Internal Revenue Service (IRS), provides information on your 401(k) or other benefit plans.

-Information collected includes the type of plan, the plan sponsor's information, plan administrator's information if different, and number of participants.
-It is the source for determining whether your plan is considered small or large and whether you've crossed the eligible participant threshold and will be required to complete an annual audit going forward.
+Information collected includes the type of plan, the plan sponsor's information, the plan administrator's information if it's different, and the number of participants.
+It's the source for determining whether your plan is considered small or large and whether you've crossed the eligible participant threshold and will be required to complete an annual audit going forward.

 Form 5500 comes with a dizzying 28 pages of instructions.
-Luckily your 401(k) provider, along with your independent auditor, will take care of the heavy lifting to fulfill this annual requirement.
+Luckily, your 401(k) provider, along with your independent auditor, will take care of the tricky work to fulfill this annual requirement.